RoboCup-Humanoid-TC/GameController/README.md

 # Automated Referee Interface

-It's now exist a basic interface to communicate with the gamecontroller for the automated referee
+There is a basic interface to communicate with the GameController for the automated referee.

 ## Structure

-For the communication with the gamecontroller the programmer needs 5 bytes:
+For the communication with the GameController the programmer needs 5 bytes:

 | Global | Team | Player | Playernumber | Side |